AviatrixSystems/terraform-modules-copilot/copilot_build_azure/README.md

 - **os_disk_name**

   OS disk name of the copilot virtual machine.
 By default, a random name will be generated.

+- **additional_disks**

+  Map of additional disks that will be attached to the copilot vm.
+Please set managed_disk_id(string) and lun(string) in each map element.
+Please see the example code above for example.

 ### Outputs